neo3587/dupmn/README.md

 Note: `dupmn install CARDbuyers` will show you also a different rpc port, this is NOT the port that you have to add in the `masternode.conf` file, every masternode will use the same port (48451 in case of CARDbuyers).

+Note 2: You can see some image examples at <a href="https://github.com/neo3587/dupmn/wiki/Image-Examples">Image Examples</a>

 # <a name ="profile-creation"></a> Profile creation

 Using the CARDbuyers.dmn profile as example, you can create your own profile to fit with any other coin: